mongoid/mongoid-history/README.md

   comment.update_attributes(:title => "Test 3")
 end
 ```
+For more examples, check out [spec/integration/integration_spec.rb](https://github.com/aq1018/mongoid-history/blob/master/spec/integration/integration_spec.rb).

 Contributing to mongoid-history
 -------------------------------

-* Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
+* Check out the latest code to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
-* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
+* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
-* Fork the project
+* Fork the project.
-* Start a feature/bugfix branch
+* Create a feature/bugfix branch.
-* Commit and push until you are happy with your contribution
+* Commit and push until you are happy with your changes.
-* Make sure to add tests for it.
-This is important so I don't break it in a future version unintentionally.
+* Make sure to add tests.
-* Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.
+* Update the CHANGELOG for the next release.
+* Try not to mess with the Rakefile or version.
+* Make a pull request.

 Copyright
 ---------

-Copyright (c) 2011 Aaron Qian.
-See LICENSE.txt for
+Copyright (c) 2011-2012 Aaron Qian.
+MIT License.
-further details.
+See [LICENSE.txt](https://github.com/aq1018/mongoid-history/blob/master/LICENSE.txt) for further details.